crokobit/hugo_blog/content/PL_note.md

 syntax:
   val v(p) = e

-Infact, variable is a pattern.
+In fact, variable is a pattern.

 can use this for extract all pieces out of an each of type.